SuPoTing/YOLOv8-GUI-PySide6/README.md

 ## Notice
 - `ultralytics` follows the `GPL-3.0`, if you need commercial use, you need to obtain its license.
-- The tracking function is not yet complete.
 - If you expect to use your own model, you need to use `ultralytics` to train the yolov8/5 model first, and then put the trained `.pt` file into the `models/*` folder.
 - There are still some bugs in the software, and I will continue to optimize and add some more interesting functions as my time allows.
 - If you check the save results, they will be saved in the `./run` path